-Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Floating Hospital in the Fall of 2014.
+Testimonial of Carla Freitas Andrade, mother of Maria Julia Andrade, age 4, who was treated by Dr. Andrew Scott of the Pediatric Otolaryngology/ENT team at Tufts Children's Hospital.

-I write this to you and cry, because my family will be forever thankful to Dr Scott, all his team, all the Direction of Floating Hospital for helping us achieve what we have today.
+I write this to you and cry, because my family will be forever thankful to Dr. Scott, all his team, all the Direction of Tufts Children's Hospital for helping us achieve what we have today.
 Julia not only speaks better, it seems you gave her the potion of happiness.
 I thought in the past that she was happy, but now I know her life will be completely different.
 She is happier and more confident.
 Thank you so much for everything.
 This testimonial is to tell people how grateful we are to you all.
-I can only recommend Dr Scott and Floating Hospital to anyone.
+I can only recommend Dr. Scott and Tufts Children's Hospital to anyone.
 Good Bless you and Good Bless America.

 1. Can you give me a little background on Julia’s condition before she was treated by Dr. Scott?
 What were your concerns?
 What made you decide to seek treatment for her?